isomerpages/sndgo-corp/_about-smart-nation/our-achievements/achievements.md

 Ranked first among 82 countries, Singapore was lauded for its inclusive measures such as free public WiFi and financial assistance schemes for digital skills training, which have been credited with supporting wider digital adoption, and narrowing the digital divide.

-Click here to find out more about Roland Berger's Digital Inclusion Index (2021).

 ![Alt text for image on Isomer site](/images/abt-smart-nation/digital-inclusin-index-2021.jpeg)

+Click <a href="https://www.rolandberger.com/en/Insights/Publications/Bridging-the-digital-divide.html">here</a>  to find out more about Roland Berger's Digital Inclusion Index (2021).

 [Return to top](#our-achievements)